Jonas Brothers honored on Hollywood Walk of Fame - NewsBreak

 “Malti Marie, I can’t wait to come back here with you in 15 years and embarrass you in front of your friends,” Nick said during his speech at the event.

-Nick, Kevin and Joe took the world by storm in the mid-to-late 2000s with their albums “Jonas Brothers” and “A Little Big Longer.”
-They became big stars on the Disney Channel with leading roles in 2007’s “Camp Rock” and their own series “Jonas.
+Nick, Kevin and Joe took the world by storm in the mid-to-late 2000s with their albums “Jonas Brothers” and “A Little Bit Longer.”
+They became big stars on the Disney Channel with leading roles in 2007’s “Camp Rock” and their own series “Jonas.”

 Nick and Joe famously pursued solo singing ventures.